LeeCampbell/HdrHistogram.NET/README.md

 People have busy lives and priorities change.
 You will note that this code base has intentionally been created from the original Java-with-.NET repository to keep the commit history intact.

+The long term goal is to have this code base moved into the new (but already abandoned) official HdrHistorgram.NET repository - https://github.com/HdrHistogram/HdrHistogram.NET.

 HdrHistogram Details
 ----------------------------------------------